Character, Resilience & Wellbeing

 Why do we teach resilience?

-The UK Resilience Programme (the UK arm of the Penn Resiliency Program) provides the right approach for our students.
-The skills students learn on the programme help them recognise and acknowledge their own strengths and vulnerabilities and as a result become more proactive in their learning.
+The Bounce Forward Resilience Skills provides the right approach for our students.
+The skills students learn through the scheme of work help them recognise and acknowledge their own strengths and vulnerabilities and as a result become more proactive in their learning.
 We also believe that 11-year-olds are more able to manage themselves and so make a smoother transition into secondary school.
 Our students learn the resilience competencies that are well founded and evidenced through years of research.

-Students will learn and practice seven specific resilience skills to develop and enhance each of the core abilities and learn how to apply these skills to meet challenges, bounce back from failure and achieve one’s goals and learn to be the best version of themselves.
+Students will learn and practice specific resilience skills to develop and enhance each of the competencies and learn how to apply these skills to meet challenges, bounce back from failure, achieve one’s goals and learn to be the best version of themselves.
 They are:

 Puberty - Four hours teaching